sst/guide/_chapters/call-the-list-api.md

 code: frontend
 ---

-Now that we have our basic home page setup, let's make the API call to render our list of notes.
+Now that we have our basic homepage setup, let's make the API call to render our list of notes.

 ### Make the Request